 Built-in app PINs for Outlook and OneDrive

 The Intune PIN works based on an inactivity-based timer (the value of Recheck the access requirements after (minutes)).
 As such, Intune PIN prompts show up independently from the built-in app PIN prompts for Outlook and OneDrive which often are tied to app launch by default.
 If the user receives both PIN prompts at the same time, the expected behavior should be that the Intune PIN takes precedence.

 Intune PIN security

 The PIN serves to allow only the correct user to access their organization's data in the app.
 Therefore, an end user must sign in with their work or school account before they can set or reset their Intune app PIN.
-This authentication is handled by Azure Active Directory via secure token exchange and is not transparent to the Intune SDK.
+This authentication is handled by Microsoft Entra ID via secure token exchange and is not transparent to the Intune SDK.
 From a security perspective, the best way to protect work or school data is to encrypt it.
 Encryption is not related to the app PIN but is its own app protection policy.

 Protecting against brute force attacks and the Intune PIN

 As part of the app PIN policy, the IT administrator can set the maximum number of times a user can try to authenticate their PIN before locking the app.
 After the number of attempts has been met, the Intune SDK can wipe the "corporate" data in the app.